Revisiting Long-Tailed Learning: Insights from an Architectural Perspective: Introduction

-\begin{itemize} \item We examine the long-tailed issue from an architectural perspective, which is paid little attention to.
-With this foundation, we methodically investigate architectural components that demonstrate enhanced performance in long-tailed scenarios, leading to insightful observations.
-Leveraging these insights, we propose two innovative convolution operations and establish a fresh search space.

-\item To further strengthen our approach from the search strategy, we incorporate the ETF classifier.
-Specifically, we observe a bias in the learnable classifier weights during the search process, which the ETF classifier inherently resolves.
-Additionally, we show that the ETF classifier also helps prevent performance collapse.
+While neural architectures have been extensively evaluated on balanced datasets, it remains unclear \textit{whether these architectures generalize effectively to LT distributions}.
+To explore this, we conduct a preliminary study.
+We randomly sample 10 architectures from NAS-Bench-201~\cite{Dong2020NASBench201ET}, a benchmark comprising 15,625 candidate networks.
+Each architecture is evaluated under three class imbalance settings with imbalance factors $\rho \in \{1, 100, 200\}$, where $\rho = n_{max} / n_{min}$ denotes the ratio of the largest to smallest class sizes.
+For each setting, we record accuracy-based rankings of the architectures.
+We then compute Kendall’s Tau correlation between the rankings across different imbalance levels (Figure~\ref{fig:rank}).
+Results show weak correlations, particularly between balanced and highly imbalanced settings, indicating that architectures performing well under balanced conditions may not retain their performance in LT scenarios.
+These findings suggest that architecture performance is not invariant to class distribution, motivating the need to design and search for architectures explicitly suited to long-tailed data.

+To this end, we first conduct a systematic analysis of key architectural components under LT data, including network topology, activation functions, convolutional operations, and normalization methods.
+Our study reveals several design patterns that consistently improve performance in LT settings.
+Building on these insights, we introduce two new convolutional operations, named LT-AggConv and LT-HierConv, tailored for LT scenarios.
+Since the arrangement and interaction of operations also play a critical role in model performance, we further propose LT-DARTS, a neural architecture search (NAS) algorithm with an LT-aware search space and an unbiased search strategy, enabling efficient discovery of effective architectures.
+Extensive experiments show that our method mitigates LT issues at the architectural level.
+Moreover, it is orthogonal to existing approaches and can be easily combined with them to achieve state-of-the-art results.
+Our contributions can be concluded as the following:

+\begin{itemize} \item We bridge the gap between neural architecture and LT.
+Through extensive experimentation, we identify the architectural components that perform better in LT scenarios and propose LT-AggConv and LT-HierConv, two convolutions specifically designed for LT.

+\item We propose LT-DARTS, including a search space better suited for LT and a de-biasing search strategy, to explore the use of NAS in developing an LT-friendly architecture.

 \item Extensive experiments show that the architectures we discover outperform crafted designed architectures.
-And it can seamlessly integrate with existing solutions tailored to long-tailed issues, further enhancing model performance.
-Our research provides a complementary perspective for the long-tailed community. \end{itemize}
+And it can seamlessly integrate with existing solutions tailored to LT, further enhancing model performance.
+Our research provides a complementary perspective for the LT community. \end{itemize}